googleapis/google-cloud-cpp/CONTRIBUTING.md

 # How to become a contributor and submit your own code

+DO NOT SUBMIT -- JGM TESTING BUILD LATENCY

 ## Contributor License Agreements

 We'd love to accept your patches!
 Before we can take them, we